 This mold is unique in that it can grow in cooler areas as well as warmer ones.
 Quite often it is seen on fabrics and wood surfaces such as cabinets and floorboards.
 Cladosporium can cause a variety of breathing problems.

 You most often see this mold on materials damaged by water.
 If, for example, you have a leaking roof that drips through the ceiling, it’s likely that penicillium will grow around the affected areas.
-This particular type of mold is known for growing and spreading quickly, and has a bluish or green appearance.
+This particular type of mold is known for growing and spreading quickly and has a bluish or green appearance.
 Like the other molds, it can cause a variety of health problems including sinus infections, inflammation of the lungs, and allergic reactions.

 This mold is less common than the others.
 It has a slimy black appearance and texture, and is often inaccurately referred to as ‘toxic mold.’
 The mold itself is not toxic, but it produces toxic compounds known as ‘mycotoxins.’
 Mycotoxins are dangerous to come into contact with and can cause a number of illnesses including chronic sinus infections, breathing problems, and even depression.
 It appears around the areas in the home that are consistently damp, like in the parts of an air conditioning system where condensation occurs.

 By learning about these household molds, we realize that mold more than just an eyesore.
 We become more aware of what to look for and how it can affect us and realize it can diminish the quality of air in the house, and reduce the quality of life for every household member.
-Finding out mold’s favorite places to hide around your house is the next step to getting rid of it .
+Finding out mold’s favorite places to hide around your house is the next step to getting rid of it.

 Common Areas Around the Home for Mold Growth

 Mold can potentially grow anywhere inside or outside the home.
-Mold spores appear naturally in the air and are everywhere:.
+Mold spores appear naturally in the air and are everywhere.
 In small amounts, mold is harmless, but when it gets to the point where you can actually see the mold spreading, it’s time to do something.
 There are a number of factors that contribute to mold growth, some of which are inevitable in the home.

 The best way to prevent mold growth is to make sure it doesn’t get all of the ingredients it needs to thrive.
-Unfortunately the ‘ingredients’ it needs include materials that are high in cellulose such as rugs, carpets, anything wood, or drywall.
-It is unrealistic to not furnish our house with these materials in order to prevent mold Yet, if we control the environmental factors that mold thrives in such as moisture, darkness, high temperatures, and stagnant air, it reduces the chance of mold.
+Unfortunately, the ‘ingredients’ it needs include materials that are high in cellulose such as rugs, carpets, anything wood, or drywall.
+It is unrealistic to not furnish our house with these materials in order to prevent mold.
+If we control the environmental factors that mold thrives in such as moisture, darkness, high temperatures, and stagnant air, it reduces the chance of mold.
 Maintaining a cool to moderate temperature and low humidity level, circulating air around the house by opening windows and doors regularly, and household cleaning can all reduce the risk of mold growing in the home.

-Lastly, even though mold can technically grow and thrive anywhere in your house, there are specific areas which tend to be more vulnerable to it.
+Lastly, even though mold can technically grow and thrive anywhere in your house, there are specific areas that tend to be more vulnerable to it.
 Below is a list of areas where mold commonly appears.

 We don’t often examine the areas around our windowsills, even on the inside, but this is a common place for mold to grow.
 Windows that haven’t been sealed well are particularly prone to mold growth.
 If you notice condensation building up often on the inside of the window, this is a good sign that your window needs to be re-sealed or replaced.
 Because of this condensation, and the dirt that can build up in the grooves of the windowsill, mold has both the moisture and food it requires in order to grow.
 Cleaning the grooves and wiping any condensation that occurs regularly will reduce the risk of mold appearing.